Trauma-Informed Therapy

 How is your approach different from traditional talk therapy, and what makes your work unique?

-While traditional talk therapy often focuses on insight, behavior change, or cognitive strategies, my work goes deeper.
-We go into the body, the nervous system, and the protective and exiled parts of you that have kept you going for years.
+While traditional talk therapy often focuses on insight, behavior change, or cognitive strategies, our work goes deeper.
+We work with the body, the nervous system, and the protective and exiled parts of you that have helped you get through for years.

 Email series freebie mockup